codr7/sharpl/README.md

 ```
 `16:36:27.2404435`

-Common suffixes are defined as constructors.
+Suffixes may be used as constructors.

 ```
 (is (time/m 120) (time/h))
 ```
 `T`

-When applied to durations they return the value for the specified unit.
+When applied to timestamps or durations they return the value for the specified field.

 ```
-(time/d (time/w 2))
+(time/D (time/W 2))
 ```
 `14`